In-Vitro Fertilization (IVF)

 2. Egg retrieval and sperm collection

-36 hours following the hCG injection, patients will have their egg retrieval procedure.
-An ultrasound probe is placed in the vagina and a needle is passed along it, into the ovary.
+Approximately 36 hours following the “trigger” injection, patients will have their egg retrieval procedure.
+An ultrasound probe is placed in the vagina and a needle is passed through it, into the ovary.
 The eggs are collected from the follicles.
 Although there can be some discomfort, medication is given to minimize pain and the egg retrieval is generally well-tolerated.
 Most commonly, men will provide an ejaculated sperm sample for use, just before the egg retrieval procedure.
 In other situations, previously cryopreserved sperm, donor sperm or surgically retrieved sperm will be used for fertilization.

 3. Fertilization and embryo culture

 After a period of incubation in the lab, each egg is placed in a dish with a large number of moving sperm and fertilization is allowed to occur.
 If the sperm are low in number or movement, a single sperm can be selected and injected into each egg using a technique called intracytoplasmic sperm injection (ICSI).
 After eggs and sperm are combined, fertilization may occur.
 The resulting embryos are allowed to grow in the lab until ready for transfer into the uterus.